vickyorlo/DeepCartoonColorizer/README.md

 ```
 python main.py -t -e 10 -b 3
 ```
 Successful run of this command will produce you the model file `model_1e_pic_m.h5` and logs file `events.out.tfevents.1532362895` placed in `/logs` directory.

+In the folder called 'trained_models' there is a trained model that was used in publication.
+The model is called `model_1000e_pic_m.h5`
 ### Color directory having pre-trained model

 To color images having trained model the following command is needed: